martinus/rust-throttler/README.md

 * Manages execution order and delays
 * Provides statistics/logging

+Server has a hashmap group => atomic counter?

 ## Client

 * Connects to server
 * Waits until it is supposed to run
 * Runs the command